 Clean, green and beautify the east side of the BQE between 37th Avenue and Northern Blvd. in Jackson Heights.

-BFC’s Food Program is expanding our Southeast Center rooftop garden, which is located in Anacostia, DC’s poorest region.
+BFC’s Food Program is expanding our Southeast Center rooftop garden, which is located in Anacostia.
+We provide workshops and safe green space for our clients to socialize, skill-share, and build community.

 Brooklyn Compost Collective make an online and printed map highlighting compost work, and provide educational and outreach opportunities.